Jošt Urbančič

-Jošt Urbančič (born 12 April 2001) is a Slovenian professional footballer who plays as a left-back for Slovenian PrvaLiga club Olimpija Ljubljana.
+Jošt Urbančič (born 12 April 2001) is a Slovenian professional footballer who plays as a left-back for Slovenian PrvaLiga club Olimpija Ljubljana and the Slovenia national team.

 Career

 Urbančič is a youth product of Olimpija Ljubljana.
 He made his Slovenian PrvaLiga debut for Domžale on 22 May 2019 against Triglav Kranj.
 On 29 December 2022, he signed a four-year contract with Norwegian Eliteserien club Viking.

+Urbančič joined the club in the summer of 2017 and played for the U17 and U19 teams until making his senior debut in an away match against NK Triglav Kranj on 22 May 2019.
+On 8 January 2020, Urbančič signed a three-year contract.